“Oops,” said Ms. Wigglefrog, “Wrong bottle…at least it tasted pretty good,” she said.

-“This is weird,” screamed Peter, “I think we better call Principal Morris!”
+“This is weird,” screamed Jenna, “I think we better call Principal Grapefruit!”

 “No way!
-The last time he came into our class, he told us to stop acting like a barrel of monkeys!” yelled Eleanor.
+The last time he came into our class, he told us to stop acting like a barrel of monkeys!” yelled Jackie.

-As soon as Eleanor said, ‘Monkeys,’ Ms. Wigglefrog stuck her fingers into her armpits and started cackling like a chimpanzee, ‘Oooo-oooo-ooo-ooo!’
+As soon as Jackie said, ‘Monkeys,’ Ms. Wigglefrog stuck her fingers into her armpits and started cackling like a chimpanzee, ‘Oooo-oooo-ooo-ooo!’

 Now everyone was laughing, even Sarah who never laughed.

 If Ms. Wigglefrog (the monkey) had a bunch of 89 bananas and she put them into baskets that held 11 bananas each.
 How many bananas would be left over?